Azure/azure-powershell/src/StorageSync/StorageSync/help/Set-AzStorageSyncServerEndpoint.md

 # Set-AzStorageSyncServerEndpoint

 ## SYNOPSIS
-This command will use to set server endpoint.
+This command allows for changes on the adjustable parameters of a server endpoint.

 ## SYNTAX